7 Best Principals for How to camp responsibly

 Respect Wildlife

-You must also stick to camping spots and designated trails.
-Watch out how you explore your camp.
+It would be best to stick to camping spots and designated trails.
+Be aware of how you explore your camp.

 Regarding animals, try to give them their personal space and don’t bug them.
 If possible, observe them from afar and don’t scare them.